 The 2015-16 trapping season is quickly approaching here in New Hampshire, and while I should be focused mainly on gearing up articles for season preparation, I am instead preoccupied with the ensuing battle for NH Sportsmen in regards to the reopening of a Bobcat hunting/trapping season.
 There has been some great debate back in fourth from supporters and opponents in regards to the validity and/or need for a ‘cat season here in the Granite State.
-The opposition (mainly a local “Animal Rights” group, and their national syndicate, the Humane Society of the US) has played their hand well; using deceit, biased “experts”, and questionable “media outlets” in an attempt to sway and distort information and public opinion.
+The opposition (mainly a local “Animal Rights” group, and their national syndicate, the Humane Society of the US) has played their hand well; distorting information and public opinion.
 As I have stated publically numerous times, and on this site I am only in support of a NH bobcat season if the science, rationale, and state biologists are in favor of it.
 Recently, it has been confirmed that all of these aspects have been proven true and clearly presented.
 So what exactly is the hold up?
 Why have we not moved into the rulemaking and season limits portion of this proposal?
 The answer lies in a few key factors.

-We all know the likes of groups like PETA, and HSUS.
-There is no “gray” area with these organizations, and you are either “for animals” or “against them”.
+There is no “gray” area with anti-hunting organizations.
+You are either “for animals” or “against them”.
 It’s very black and white, and it’s a rationale that not only harms potentially fruitful species data collection, but also interferes with or frowns upon the ability to wear leather belts, and eat a cheeseburger.
 It’s the same rationale that removes the facts and realities of “tooth, fang and claw” nature, and waters it down into a cheery, animated fallacy.
 This mentality has played a forefront focus on the NH bobcat debate.
 Bottom line, animal rights is a money game; and there’s a lot of money to be made through donations to support a perceived cause.
 Problem being, there’s no sense of middle ground on what is potentially best for a species or wildlife population with these groups; the rationale is simply to “love animals to death”.
-Which is exactly why many rationally thinking animal lovers have side-stepped these extremists, and come to the determination that there is, in fact, middle ground when it comes to wildlife preservation and conservation.
+Which is exactly why many rationally thinking animal lovers have side-stepped these groups, and come to the determination that there is, in fact, middle ground when it comes to wildlife preservation and conservation.
 To get the gist of what I’m taking about, I encourage you to visit ConserveWildlife.org to read more about how wildlife conservation can be successful with the roles of hunting, trapping and fishing.
-When real science and logic shines through, these animal rights groups look to their national and international parent companies and followers to throw more money and legislative backers at their crusade.
+When real science and logic shines through, these groups look to their national and international parent companies and followers to throw more money and legislative backers at their crusade.
 Political pressure having an influence on how to manage wildlife populations is both reckless, and downright disgusting.
 Period.
-It has come to light that political puppeteers have attempted to perverse local wildlife management efforts in regards to a proposed bobcat season, and that is a truly slippery slope to start allowing to creep into our state.
 Furthermore, trappers and hunters are not out to take away all of the state’s wildlife so that nobody can “view” it – I promise.
 For the reasons stated above, trappers and hunters alike wish to see a bobcat population thrive, which was why a hiatus on bobcat harvest was supported decades ago.

 Biased Media Outlets

 No, I’m not naive.
 I’m well aware that all news media is biased in one-way or another.
 There’s a big difference between news, and a tabloid spread, and I think there are some big names in New Hampshire’s media world that have lost a large portion of credibility in the eyes of the general public.
-Personal opinions are given their own section in a news column; it’s called an editorial – kind of like what you’re reading now.
+Personal opinions are given their own section in a news column; it’s called an editorial – kind of like what you’re reading right now.
 Unfortunately, the interns in charge of posting many of the articles pertaining to the recent bobcat season proposal forgot to caption “editorial” at the top of their “articles” before hitting the “live tweet” button.
 I’ve seen just about everything recently in local media stories pertaining to trapping; statements like “trappers lie to landowners about how vicious Fisher can be, just so they can kill them”, all the way to “foothold traps are illegal and banned in NH”.
-Tisk tisk, y’all know who you are, Let’s just say there’s two sides to every story; “trust but verify” my friends, and know that some of the major news organizations in this state are not on the outdoorsman’s side.
+Tisk tisk, y’all know who you are, Let’s just say there’s two sides to every story; “trust but verify” my friends.